hitzhangjie/golang-debugger-book/contributing.md

 # welcome

-I Welcome anyone willing to contribute to this book to integrate the knowledge and share them.
+Welcome you to contribute to this book and share them.